RoyLai-InfoCorp/fin539/lab-10/dapp.md

----
-id: solidity-10-dapp
-title: Lesson 10 - DApp
----

-# Lesson 10 - DApp - Decentralized App
+# DApp - Decentralized App

 Decentralized App basically refers to a front-end interface to the backend smart contract.
 The logic for the front-end is usually rendered entirely and runs on the browser-side with integration to a client-side wallet (eg. metamask).
 In this session, we will create a DAPP to interact with the DAI/TUT uniswap pool created in Lab-10.